 Yes, I am telling the truth.
-There is literally a land that its landscapes to intangible values can make us say “wow” at first glance.
+There is literally a land whose landscapes to intangible values can make us say “wow” at first glance.
 What I wanna talk about is Jiufen Old Street of Taipei, Taiwan.

 In this post, let me tell you all of the interesting things about this wonderful village that I collected from my recent journey.